Data and Evaluation

 The Northern Territory Government is committed to improving our research, data and evaluation initiatives in order to ensure our efforts to reduce alcohol related harm are successful.
 This commitment is reflected in the Research, Data and Evaluation section of the Alcohol Harm Minimisation Action Plan 2018-2019 (the Action Plan).

 Our data needs to be accurate, able to be linked to other datasets and easily accessible.

 Research on alcohol consumption, misuse, harm and addiction needs to be comprehensive, contemporary and reliable in order for government and service providers to make informed and effective decisions.

 Significant investment is being made by Government into treatment and service provision and other supply and demand reduction initiatives.
 Good practice and governance requires that each of those initiatives are subject to monitoring and evaluation.

 Significant new initiatives, implemented under the Action Plan will be subject to evaluation by a suitable qualified and independent organisation.

 The following research is being undertaken under the Action Plan:

-- A ‘demand study’ for alcohol treatment services in the Northern Territory has commenced and is being led by the Menzies School of Health Research and the University of New South Wales.
+- A ‘demand study’ for alcohol treatment services in the Northern Territory is complete and was led by the Menzies School of Health Research and the University of New South Wales.
 The study will inform NT Government decisions in relation to alcohol treatment services across the Territory.
-The first stage report is expected in the first quarter of 2019.

 - Price Waterhouse Coopers Indigenous Consulting released their independent review into Sobering Up Shelters in December 2018, with ten recommendations to Government to improve its service delivery.
 Government released its formal response in December 2018. supporting all ten recommendations.
 Work is underway to implement them.